Constitution of Maine: Controversy over Section 7's suppression of Section 5, and subsequent repeal

 or if those clauses have all been superseded by later actions.

 One direct consequence of Section 7 is that the bill to revoke it, L.D.
 893, cannot legally contain the text of Section 5.

 Historian Catherine M. Burns links the redaction of Article X, Section 5 to actions taken by the state in 1875 to settle Joseph Granger v.
 Peter Avery, a Maine Supreme Judicial Court case involving a dispute related to a 1794 Passamaquoddy treaty with Massachusetts.
 She published her findings in “ ‘It May Be Questionable’: Granger v.
 Avery and the Redaction of Article X, Section 5 from the Maine Constitution,” available in the Fall 2021 issue of the journal Maine History.

+Section 7 was repealed on November 7, 2023, by a statewide ballot measure, in which voters overwhelmingly voted to repeal Section 7, by a 46% margin of 73% to 27%.

 Text of Article X, Section 5

-The following is the text of Article 5:
+The following is the text of Section 5: